 Under pressure from privacy and child-protection groups, Facebook has redone and expanded its “Safety Center,” taking input from various organizations to tackle cyberbullying and other hot-button, online security issues.
+Cyber bullying is a huge issue, just look at these cyber bullying statistics via BroadbandSearch, so this is a brilliant development.
 There are many ways, thanks to the advancement of technology that any form of cybercrimes can be monitored and the individual easily tracked.
 Thanks to the use of programs such as an online phone book, no one can hide from social media as easily as they think.
+There are also apps that allow social media users to save content posted by others, which can then be used as evidence in cases brought against them.
+This is even true of things like Instagram stories which are only supposed to be available to watch for 24 hours; the app storiesig even allows you to save these.

 “In our online safety efforts, we learn from and with the most trusted safety organizations in the world,” said Joe Sullivan, Facebook’s chief security officer, in a blog post today.
 “We regularly invite authors to blog about safety topics from cyberbullying to the importance of ‘Thinking Before Your Post.’ ”